 Prevent Ingrown Toenails

-Edited by Witz Taluban, Anonymous, Graeme, Ian Gabriel T. Tolledo and 6 others
+Edited by Witz Taluban, Graeme, Ian Gabriel T. Tolledo, Maria Sharon Ubando and 5 others

 Ingrown toenails are a common, painful condition that occurs when the toenail grows into the skin.
 The fist signs of an ingrown toenail include pain, swelling, and redness, and it may even lead to an infection.
 Ingrown toenails typically occur on the big toe, and a common cause of this condition is improper toenail cutting, tight footwear, or the shape of your nail bed.
 Sometimes they have no specific cause at all.
 Fortunately, there are a few things you can do at home to get rid of an ingrown toenail and prevent it from coming back.